IngrahamHSTF/ingrahamtf.github.io/README.md

 # News

-Here is where we will post news items for Ingraham Track and Field
+Here is where we will post news items for Ingraham Track and Field Team.